• Skip to main content

 • Art and Activities

-You are here: Home / Book Reviews / Head, Shoulders, Knees and Toes …
+You are here: Home / Book Recommendations / Head, Shoulders, Knees and Toes by Annie Kubler

 Head, Shoulders, Knees and Toes ...
 1

-Do you remember this song?
-Deep in your memory, back to the days of your own early childhood, do you remember singing “head, shoulders, knees and toes”?
+You know this song.
+Deep in your memory, back to the days of your own early childhood, many adults remember singing “head, shoulders, knees and toes”.

 Updated Edition